cschar/power-mode-zeranthium/README_dev_refactor.md

 [ ] - Type , pseudo-Disable plugin, Type,  assert when plugin disabled, characters are still typed

 ## BUGS ?

+-- make sure when we unload, a sound isnt still playing

 -- ensure SpriteDataAnimated only loads at startup if its enabled -- load them at settings pane if they are switched on -- unload them at settings pane on 'apply' if they are switched off

+-- UI doesnt unload from memory when settings panel closes  (cellRendererTables are still in memory heapdump for example)

 -- Dyanmic Plugin memory when shutting down
    -- HeapDump debug with VisualVM, start VM with same JDK that Sandbox IDe is running